k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 ### Support Instance ID Different From Source DB Column

-Starting from Fabric V6.5.9, Broadway population supports having an LU Instance ID column name different from the Source DB column name, when populating the LU Root table.
-To utilize this feature, do the following steps:
+Starting from Fabric V6.5.9, when populating the LU Root table, Broadway population supports having an LU Instance ID column name, which is different from the Source DB column name.
+To utilize this feature, take the following steps:

 1. Change the Instance ID name in the LU Root table from the Source DB column name to another name.
 For example, from CUSTOMER_ID to ID.
-Note that the population’s input remains same as the column name in Source DB, CUSTOMER_ID in this example.
+Note that the population’s input remains the same as the column name in the Source DB - CUSTOMER_ID in this example.

    ![](images/07_14_InstanceIdLU.png)

 2. Update the CUSTOMER_ID column of the **DbLoad** Actor to ID, to correspond to the LU table's column name.
 Then map the output of **SourceDbQuery** Actor to the new input of **DbLoad** Actor.

    ![](images/07_14_InstanceIdPop.png)